tomas19/kalpana_v2/examples/README.md

 2. Clone the Kalpana repository to your local device.
 [Here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) you can find the instructions.

 **Export example 01** (export_example01.ipynb)<br>
-Create contours as polygons based on the maximum flooding outputs from ADCIRC, then export the polygons as a .shp file.
+Create contours as polygons based on the maximum flooding outputs from *ADCIRC*, then export the polygons as a .shp file.

 **Export example 02** (export_example02.ipynb)<br>
-Create contours as polylines based on the maximum flooding outputs from ADCIRC, then export the polylines as a .shp file.
+Create contours as polylines based on the maximum flooding outputs from *ADCIRC*, then export the polylines as a .shp file.

 **Export example 03** (export_example03.ipynb)<br>
-Read fort.14 file as a GeoPandas GeoDataFrame, then export it as .shp file and some visualizations.
+Read *fort.14* file as a GeoPandas GeoDataFrame, then export it as .shp file and some visualizations.

 **More examples are comming soon**